control-monkey/terraform-provider-cm/docs/resources/stack.md

 Optional:

 - `is_terragrunt_run_all` (Boolean) When using terragrunt, as long as this field is set to `True`, this field will execute "run-all" commands on multiple modules for init/plan/apply
-- `opentofu_version` (String) the OpenTofu version that will be used for OpenTofu operations.
+- `opentofu_version` (String) the OpenTofu version that will be used for tofu operations.
 - `terraform_version` (String) the Terraform version that will be used for terraform operations.
 - `terragrunt_version` (String) the Terragrunt version that will be used for terragrunt operations.
 - `var_files` (List of String) Custom variable files to pass on to Terraform.
 For more information: [ControlMonkey Docs](https://docs.controlmonkey.io/main-concepts/stack/stack-settings#var-files)